SV-svg11/Studentresultapp/README.md

 My project should first
 -> First logins the user✅
-->There should be 2 users❌
+->There should be 2 users✅
   -> Superuser
-  -> Account manager
+  -> Account manager (view reports ,)
+  -> Teacher (enter marks )
--> First ask the exam type(park)❌
+-> First ask the exam type✅
--> Then ask the class number and section(park)❌
+-> Then ask the class number and section✅
 -> Enter the name and marks✅
--> After completion , user should have the accesibility to go to other class and enter the marks ❌ -> Promotion and Retained ❌
+-> After completion , user should have the accesibility to go to other class and enter the marks ✅ -> Promotion and Retained ❌